How to Play Chess With Cards

 How to Play

-- Players follow the original rules with one major difference: when a card is used for an attack, it is not discarded but returned to the bottom of the Drawing Deck.
+- Players follow the original rules with one major difference: when a card is spent, it is not discarded but returned to the Focus Deck, so that it can be re-used during the game.

 Why Play Chess With Cards in this Way